CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 Blah blah blah the time savings are roughly one half of the expected time spent with the previous implementation.
-The time saving are most apparent with the procedure `intersection-set`{.verbatim} as as soon as an elements if found to not exist in a set, it stop searching for it and begins with the next element.
+The time saving are most apparent with the procedure `intersection-set`  as as soon as an elements if found to not exist in a set, it stop searching for it and begins with the next element.